Christophe-Foyer/darknet_highlights/README.md

 ## Usage

-The media file(s) are automatically be tagged and objects be added to a pandas dataframe.
+The media file(s) are automatically tagged and objects added to a pandas dataframe.

 In the case of a video input, if a directory is specified as an output,